 20 CHORDTEACHERS ARE $14 A PIECE ,,,,,,,,,,,,,,,,, PLUS $14 SHIPPING ,,,,, FOR A TOTAL OF $294

-To order a 4 STRING BASS GUITAR CHORDTEACHER please go to the TOP RIGHT OF THIS PAGE, click the MORE BOTTON, click on the BASS GUITAR CHORDTEACHER BOTTON, Scrool down to the GREEN BUY NOW BOTTON. click on the GREEN BUY NOW BOTTON
+To order a 4 STRING BASS GUITAR CHORDTEACHER please go to the TOP RIGHT OF THIS PAGE, click the MORE BOTTON, click on the BASS GUITAR CHORDTEACHER BOTTON, Scrool down to the ORANGE BUY NOW BOTTON. click on the ORANGE BUY NOW BOTTON

 IF you would like to ORDER BY MAIL Refer to the price list above. ,,,,, Please indacate how many CHORDTEACHERS you are ordering the PRICE add SHIPPING include your NAME, ADDRESS and PHONE NUMBER with your check ,,,, please sent a CHECK or MONEY ORDER to, CHORDTEACHER WORLD HEADQUARTERS ,,,,, ,,,,, ,,,,, ,,,,, 27 Strathallan Pk, STUDIO 5, Rochester NY 14607